 So we are currently playing in a rigged game.
 Savers know this and that is why they are not saving.
 The entire idea of money for retirement is an illusion, a fantasy.
-The amount of money you have must be an order of magnitude higher than what is needed to cover unfortuitous re-evaluations of your assets.
+The amount of money you have must be an order of magnitude higher than what is currently needed to cover unfortuitous re-evaluations of your assets.
 That may be why the super rich are hoovering up all the oxygen in the room.
 And as for planning--what is the cost of a knee replacement and a Grand Circle tour of Spain in 15 years?
 Who knows?
 You might have enough money today but the future is dependent on what government decides to do about the value of your money--it has little to do with how much you decide to put aside.
 If the probability of a black swan event: stock market crash or hyperinflation is figured at 5% (or statistically unlikely) there is NO protection for that eventuality.
-Again, everyone with money is running a 5% chance that money will be worthless.
+Again, everyone with money is running a 5% chance that money will be worth much less.
 Pick your own likelihood over the next 25 years.
 People under 30 have to be laughing at these odds.
-They would be saving like crazy if they thought it was true that inflation will be only 2% for the next 25 years.
+What are their chances of getting a nest egg to 65?
+They would be saving like crazy if they thought it was true that inflation will be "only" 2% for the next 25 years.
 And by the way how can they consume and save more with a low paying job?
 The other strategy is to count on comprehensive deflation.
 What little money you end up with when everyone pays their debts will be worth MORE.
 The likelihood that the government would allow this when they can simply print all the money that people need is vanishingly small.

 Retirement calculators cannot figure the most likely scenarios for the future.
 Given an unstable monetary system, the completely unimaginable is the future we are going to get.
 The term collapse does not do it justice, something personal like screwed would be accurate.